sungwoncho/pattern_generator/README.md

-# PatternGenerator
+# Pattern Generator

-Pattern Generator is the missing generator in Rails that lets you generate various patterns and tests at appropriate locations with a single command.
+Pattern Generator lets you generate various Rails patterns and tests with a single command.

 ## Install